 |USB Connection||Built-in USB port|

-The good news about storage is the large embroidery arm is removable and can be stored separately.
+The good news about storage is that the large embroidery arm is removable and stored separately.
 This decreases the size of the footprint of this Brother machine.

 |Embroidery Designs||100 designs|